Shadow dependent phenomenology framework for rotating black hole metric: Weak Deflection Angle and Shadow Radius in Generic Axisymmetric Spacetimes

 To derive the weak deflection angle $\hat{\alpha}$, we apply the generalized Gauss-Bonnet theorem over the infinite domain $D_R$ bounded by the light ray trajectory.
-The integration incorporates both the area integral of the Gaussian curvature and the contour integral of the frame-dragging potential:
+The integration incorporates both the area integral of the Gaussian curvature and the contour integral of the frame-dragging potential along the boundary $\partial D_R$,